TritonDataCenter/rfd/rfd/0036/queue/README.md

 - `stop` the deploy task for `triton project stop...` and `triton project delete...`
 - `scale` the task for `triton project scale...`, and when Mariposa is replacing a failed instance (it's re-scaling to get back to the desired number of healthy instances)
 - `reprovision` the deploy task for `triton project reprovision...`; `triton project (update|rollback)` commands trigger `reprovision` tasks
-- `freeze` a task intended to block all other tasks

 ## States